Berkeley-MDes/tdf-fa23-zhang-jr-00/README.md

 If you’re new to GitHub, you can think of this as a shared file space (like a Google Drive folder, or a like a USB drive that’s hosted online.)

-This is your space to store project files, videos, PDFs, notes, images, etc., and (hopefully, neatly) organize them into folders. it’s super easy for you to share any file or folder with us (your TDF instructional team) - just send us the link!
+This is your space to store project files, videos, PDFs, notes, images, etc., and (hopefully, neatly) organize so it's easy for viewers (and you!) to navigate.
+That said, it’s super easy for you to share any file or folder with us (your TDF instructional team) - just send us the link!

 The specific file that I’m typing into right now is the **README.md** for this repo.
 ##### (💡 TIP: The .md indicates that we’re using [Markdown formatting.](https://www.markdownguide.org/cheat-sheet/)) #####